crux-eval/eval-arena/noise.md

 In restrospect, the main value of the experiment in eval-arena was to establish that $A + B \geq 20$ and $A + B \geq |A - B| +  8$ for all model pairs and all benchmarks tested.
 This leads to simple behavior predictable from theory.
 So instead of conducting their own tests, users of these benchmarks can just ask if what they are comparing might be an exception, and if not, they can just interpret the results based on the aggregate behavior that is true for all model pairs so far.
 If they suspect an exception, they should verify that their $A+B$ is indeed small.

+There are some subtle cases when bootstrap is different, since

 ## LLM considerations